UPES Dehradun BA Admissions 2026

 Honours and Awards |

 Basic awareness of the world around you is important not only from an exam point of view but also in general.
-Of the total number of questions, a significant number is from General Knowledge.
+Of the total number of questions, a significant number are from General Knowledge.
 If you score well here, the chances of you securing a good percentile increase.
 And it is not very difficult to get well-versed with GK.
-These days, apart from traditional methods like newspapers and magazines, online methods like certain apps and social media channels can be used to obtain information about the happenings in the world.
-You can subscribe to YouTube channels that provide daily/weekly current affairs if reading a newspaper is not your cup of tea.

 The choice of self-preparation or coaching totally depends on you.

-With self-preparation, you can customize your study routine and be flexible with timings, which is helpful if you have other classes.
+With self-preparation, you can customise your study routine and be flexible with timings, which is helpful if you have other classes.

 So weigh the pros and cons and then decide before going for coaching or self-preparation.

-If you want to understand how to study for general test CUET, then read the following:
+If you want to understand how to study for the general test CUET, then read the following:

 Identify Key Areas